-If a team does not have a band present, it may provide a copy of the institution's fight song to be played during game breaks such as timeouts, after goals, between periods and before and after the game.
+As teams will not be allowed to have a band present, it may provide a copy of the institution's fight song to be played during game breaks such as timeouts, after goals, between periods and before and after the game.
 Alternate band and electronic music if there is only one band.
 Bands may play only during timeouts, after goals, between periods, and before and after a game.
 The host institution will control the music played during the championship.
+Once again, there will not be any bands allowed at the postponed 2020 National Collegiate Men's Water Polo Championship.